VKECE/codebear_unkoalified_oscp_guide/README.md

 Up front I don't think you need to pay for the OSCP labs to pass the exam.

 I'm going to recommend you pay for a few things but they will be cheaper that paying for even the shortest lab time.
-As a disclaimer I receive no payment from any of the recommendations it's just what I personnal use.
+As a disclaimer I receive no payment from any of the recommendations it's just what I personnally use.

 Hopefully you'll find this blog post short and helpful so let's get into it.